 Abbreviated as PS or P/S, a power supply or PSU (power supply unit) is a hardware component of a computer that supplies all other components with power.
 The power supply converts a 110-115 or 220-230 volt AC (alternating current) into a steady low-voltage DC (direct current) usable by the computer and rated by the number of watts it generates.
-The image to the right shows an Antec True 330, a 330 Watt power supply.
+The image shows an Antec True 330, a 330 Watt power supply.

 Never open the casing of a power supply.
 It contains capacitors capable of holding a strong electrical charge, even if the computer is off and unplugged for an extended period.

 You can protect your power supply and your computer from surges and voltage drops by investing in a UPS (uninterruptible power supply).
 If you cannot afford a UPS, make sure the computer is at least plugged into a surge protector.

 Where is the power supply located in a computer?